GaloisInc/crucible/crux-mir/test/README.md

 # Test Suite

-This directory contains an executable and test files for testing the `mir-verifier` library.
+This directory contains an executable and test files for testing the `crux-mir` library.
 It requires the [`mir-json`](https://github.com/GaloisInc/mir-json) executable in your path, so make sure you have it installed.